Skip to main content

 Overview

-One Health Mission drives integrated pandemic preparedness across human, animal, and environment sectors
+One Health Mission workshop charts integrated roadmap for India's pandemic preparedness

 Key Facts

-3. Over 70 senior officials from central and state agencies, including VC MAFSU Nagpur, AIIMS Nagpur, NCDC, attended.
+3. Over 70 senior officials and technical partners from central and state agencies, including AIIMS Nagpur, NCDC, MAFSU, attended.

-4. Core recommendations: (i) interoperable data platform linking human health, veterinary, wildlife and environmental surveillance; (ii) district‑level inter‑sectoral coordination teams; (iii) capacity building for rapid detection and response to spill‑over events.
+4. Key recommendations: (i) creation of an interoperable data platform linking human health, veterinary, wildlife and environmental surveillance; (ii) formation of district‑level inter‑sectoral coordination teams; (iii) capacity building for rapid detection and response to zoonotic spill‑over events.

-5. NOHM aims to operationalise the One Health approach to strengthen surveillance and response to zoonotic diseases and biothreats.
+5. The NOHM aims to strengthen surveillance and response to zoonotic diseases, integrating human, animal and environmental health for pandemic preparedness.

 Background & Context